 code_digest, browser_token_digest, and

-By default, these digests use HMAC-SHA256 with an auto-generated per-process key.
-This reduces the risk of correlation or dictionary reidentification if logs leak.
+By default, these digests use HMAC-SHA256 with an auto-generated

 If you run multiple workers/processes and want digests to be comparable across them, configure a shared key: